Donglin Temple (Jiujiang)

 Donglin Temple (东林寺 (東林寺, Dōnglín sì, Eastern Forest Temple)) is a Buddhist temple approximately 20 km from Jiujiang, in the north of Jiangxi province, China.
-Built in 386 CE at the foot of Mountain Lu by Huiyuan, founder of the Pure Land Buddhism, it is well known for how long it has stood without collapsing.
+Built in 386 CE at the foot of Mount Lu by Huiyuan, founder of the Pure Land Buddhism, it is well known for how long it has stood without collapsing.

 In the Tang dynasty, Jianzhen made several trips to Japan for the mission of preaching Buddhism.
 As a result, Huiyuan and the doctrine of Donglin Temple began to spread in Japan.
 Donglin Temple made contributions to improve cultural exchanges and friendly visits between China and Nepal, India, Japan.

-The monastery reached its peak of influence during the Tang Dynasty (618–907 CE), but was severely damaged during the Taiping Rebellion and was almost destroyed during the Republican period (1912–1949) of Chinese history.
+The monastery reached its peak of influence during the Tang dynasty (618–907 CE), but was severely damaged during the Taiping Rebellion and was almost destroyed during the Republican period (1912–1949) of Chinese history.

 History

 Eastern Jin dynasty

 Donglin Temple was originally built as "Longquan Jingshe" (龙泉精舍) in 386 by a prominent Buddhist monk named Huiyuan, founder of the Pure Land Sect of Buddhism, under the Eastern Jin dynasty (266–420).
 During his time as abbot, he disseminated Pure Land Buddhism for 30 years, and attracted large numbers of practitioners.
 He organized the White Lotus Society (白莲社), a community gathered 123 Chinese and foreign monks and scholars.
 Indian Buddhist monks Tanmoti (昙摩提) and Sengjia Tipo (僧加提婆) also delivered Buddhism at that time.